fatih-erikli/fatih-erikli.com/indexeddb-transactional-database-in-client-side.md

 - SessionStorage
 - IndexedDB

-Each of them is important and has specific use cases in current state of web architecture.
+Each of them is important and has specific use cases in current state of web technologies.

 ### Cookies